lgbouma/gyro-interp/docs/source/caveats.rst

   star.
 With the resulting sample of stars, check whether your star is an outlier in the HR diagram.
 This can be an indication of photometric binarity.

+As mentioned in the section on :ref:`visual interpolation`, the same types of considerations apply to hot Jupiter systems, or any kinds of systems in which tidal effects might alter the star's rotation period.

 Generally speaking, the best approaches will differ based on your stars of interest.
 A few separate utilities that can help in assessing these types of utilties are available through